The Xothic Legend Cycle: The Complete Mythos Fiction of Lin Carter

 The Xothic Legend Cycle: The Complete Mythos Fiction of Lin Carter is a collection of horror short stories by science fiction and fantasy author Lin Carter, edited by Robert M. Price.
 It gathers together his "Xothic" tales and some of his other Cthulhu Mythos writings.
 It was first published as a trade paperback by Chaosium in 1997 as book 13 of the publisher's "Cthulhu Cycle" series.
 The collection has also been translated into German.

 Summary

-The book collects thirteen stories by Carter, two of them collaborative, his sonnet cycle "Dreams from R'lyeh" and an additional story by Price, all set in H. P. Lovecraft's Cthulhu Mythos, together with an introduction by Price.
+The book collects thirteen stories by Carter, two of them collaborative, his sonnet cycle "Dreams from R'lyeh" & an additional story by Price, all set in H. P. Lovecraft's Cthulhu Mythos, together with an introduction by Price.

 "Dreams from R'lyeh" previously appeared in Carter's poetry collection of the same title, published by Arkham House in 1975.